Enver Hoxha: Later life and death

 Hoxha's body lay in state at the building of the Presidium of the People's Assembly for three days before he was buried on 15 April after a memorial service on Skanderbeg Square.
 (Note: There is uncertainty over Hoxha's true date of birth.
 (Fevziu 2016) notes: "No fewer than five different dates are to be found in the Central State Archives [of Albania] alone.")
 The government refused to accept any foreign delegations during Hoxha's funeral and it even condemned the Soviet message of condolences as "unacceptable".
 After his burial, Hoxha was succeeded as head of state by Ramiz Alia, who gained control of the party's leadership two days later.

-Hoxha left Albania with a legacy of isolation and fear of the outside world.
-Despite some economic progress which Albania made during Hoxha's rule, the country was in economic stagnation; Albania had been the poorest European country throughout much of the Cold War period.
+Hoxha's death left Albania with a legacy of isolation and fear of the outside world.
+Despite some economic progress which Albania made during Hoxha's rule, the country was in economic stagnation; Albania was the poorest European country during most of the Cold War.